 Below is the uncorrected machine-read text of this chapter, intended to provide our own search engines and external engines with highly rich, chapter-representative searchable text of each book.
 Because it is UNCORRECTED material, please consider the following text as a useful but insufficient proxy for the authoritative book pages.

-STUDIES IN GEOPHYSICS The Earth's Electrical Environment Geophysics Study Committee Geophysics Research Forum Commission on Physical Sciences, Mathematics, and Resources National Research Council NATIONAL ACADEMY PRESS Washington, D.C.
+i Studies in Geophysics The Earth's Electrical Environment Geophysics Study Committee Geophysics Research Forum Commission on Physical Sciences, Mathematics, and Resources National Research Council National Academy Press Washington, D.C.
 1986

-vi Ex Officio JOHN D. BOSSIER, National Geodetic Survey ROBERT K. CRANE, Dartmouth College FRANK D. DRAKE, University of California, Santa Cruz ROBERT HOFSTADTER, Stanford University Staff PEMBROKE J. HART
+vi Ex Officio JOHN D. BOSSLER, National Geodetic Survey ROBERT K. CRANE, Dartmouth College FRANK D. DRAKE, University of California, Santa Cruz ROBERT HOFSTADTER, Stanford University Staff PEMBROKE J. HART

-Studies in Geophysics* ENERGY AND CLIMATE Roger R. Revelle, panel chairman, 1977, 158 pp. CLIMATE, CLIMATIC CHANGE, AND WATER SUPPLY James R. Wallis, panel chairman, 1977, 132 pp. ESTUARIES, GEOPHYSICS, AND THE ENVIRONMENT Charles B. Officer, panel chairman, 1977, 127 pp. THE UPPER ATMOSPHERE AND MAGNETOSPHERE Francis S. Johnson, panel chairman, 1977, 169 pp. GEOPHYSICAL PREDICTIONS Helmut E. Landsberg, panel chairman, 1978, 215 pp. IMPACT OF TECHNOLOGY ON GEOPHYSICS Homer E. Newell, panel chairman, 1979, 121 pp. CONTINENTAL TECTONICS B. Clark Burchfiel, Jack E. Oliver, and Leon T. Silver, panel co-chairmen , 1980, 197 pp. MINERAL RESOURCES: GENETIC UNDERSTANDING FOR PRACTICAL APPLICATIONS Paul B. Barton, Jr., panel chairman, 1981, 118 pp. SCIENTIFIC BASIS OF WATER-RESOURCE MANAGEMENT Myron B. Fiering, panel chairman, 1982, 127 pp. SOLAR VARIABILITY, WEATHER, AND CLIMATE John A. Eddy, panel chairman, 1982, 106 pp. CLIMATE IN EARTH HISTORY Wolfgang H. Berger and John C. Crowell, panel co-chairmen, 1982, 197 pp. * Published to date.
+STUDIES IN GEOPHYSICS viii STUDIES IN GEOPHYSICS* ENERGY AND CLIMATE Roger R. Revelle, panel chairman, 1977, 158 pp. CLIMATE, CLIMATIC CHANGE, AND WATER SUPPLY James R. Wallis, panel chairman, 1977, 132 pp. ESTUARIES, GEOPHYSICS, AND THE ENVIRONMENT Charles B. Officer, panel chairman, 1977, 127 pp. THE UPPER ATMOSPHERE AND MAGNETOSPHERE Francis S. Johnson, panel chairman, 1977, 169 pp. GEOPHYSICAL PREDICTIONS Helmut E. Landsberg, panel chairman, 1978, 215 pp. IMPACT OF TECHNOLOGY ON GEOPHYSICS Homer E. Newell, panel chairman, 1979, 121 pp. CONTINENTAL TECTONICS B. Clark Burchfiel, Jack E. Oliver, and Leon T. Silver, panel co-chairmen , 1980, 197 pp. MINERAL RESOURCES: GENETIC UNDERSTANDING FOR PRACTICAL APPLICATIONS Paul B. Barton, Jr., panel chairman, 1981, 118 pp. SCIENTIFIC BASIS OF WATER-RESOURCE MANAGEMENT Myron B. Fiering, panel chairman, 1982, 127 pp. SOLAR VARIABILITY, WEATHER, AND CLIMATE John A. Eddy, panel chairman, 1982, 106 pp. CLIMATE IN EARTH HISTORY Wolfgang H. Berger and John C. Crowell, panel co-chairmen, 1982, 197 pp. * Published to date.

-FUNDAMENTAL RESEARCH ON ESTUARIES: THE IMPORTANCE OF AN INTERDISCIPLINARY APPROACH Charles B. Officer and L. Eugene Cronin, panel co-chairmen, 1983, 79 pp. EXPLOSIVE VOLCANISM: INCEPTION, EVOLUTION, AND HAZARDS Francis R. Boyd, Jr., panel chairman, 1984, 176 pp. GROUNDWATER CONTAMINATION John D. Bredehoeft, panel chairman, 1984, 179 pp. ACTIVE TECTONICS Robert E. Wallace, panel chairman, 1986, 266 pp. THE EARTH'S ELECTRICAL ENVIRONMENT E. Philip Krider and Raymond G. Roble, pane! co-chairmen, 1986, 263 pp.
+STUDIES IN GEOPHYSICS ix FUNDAMENTAL RESEARCH ON ESTUARIES: THE IMPORTANCE OF AN INTERDISCIPLINARY APPROACH Charles B. Officer and L. Eugene Cronin, panel co-chairmen, 1983, 79 pp. EXPLOSIVE VOLCANISM: INCEPTION, EVOLUTION, AND HAZARDS Francis R. Boyd, Jr., panel chairman, 1984, 176 pp. GROUNDWATER CONTAMINATION John D. Bredehoeft, panel chairman, 1984, 179 pp. ACTIVE TECTONICS Robert E. Wallace, panel chairman, 1986, 266 pp. THE EARTH'S ELECTRICAL ENVIRONMENT E. Philip Krider and Raymond G. Roble, panel co-chairmen, 1986, 263 pp.

 xi PREFACE This study is part of a series of Studies in Geophysics that have been undertaken for the Geophysics Research Forum by the Geophysics Study Committee.
 One purpose of each study is to provide assessments from the scientific community to aid policymakers in decisions on societal problems that involve geophysics.
 An important part of such assessments is an evaluation of the adequacy of current geophysical knowledge and the appropriateness of current research programs as a source of information required for those decisions.
-The Earth's Electrical Environment was initiated by the Geophysics Study Commit- tee and the Geophysics Research Forum with consultation of the liaison representatives of the agencies that support the Geophysics Study Committee, relevant committees and boards within the National Research Council, and members of the scientific commu- nity.
+The Earth's Electrical Environment was initiated by the Geophysics Study Committee and the Geophysics Research Forum with consultation of the liaison representatives of the agencies that support the Geophysics Study Committee, relevant committees and boards within the National Research Council, and members of the scientific community.
 How does atmospheric electricity affect man and his technological systems?
 Is our electrical environment changing as a result of air pollution, the release of radioactive materials, the construction of high-voltage power lines, and other activities?
 It is clear that modern technological advances can be seriously affected by various atmospheric electrical processes and that man is also beginning to affect the electrical environment in which he resides.
 The study reviews the recent advances that have been made in independent research areas, examines the interrelations between them, and projects how new knowledge could be applied for benefits to mankind.
-The study also indicates needs for new re- search and for the types of coordinated efforts that will provide significant new ad- vances in basic understanding and in applications over the next few decades.
-It empha- sizes a need to consider the interactions between various atmospheric, ionospheric, and telluric current systems that will be necessary to achieve an overall understanding of global electrical phenomena.
+The study also indicates needs for new research and for the types of coordinated efforts that will provide significant new advances in basic understanding and in applications over the next few decades.
+It emphasizes a need to consider the interactions between various atmospheric, ionospheric, and telluric current systems that will be necessary to achieve an overall understanding of global electrical phenomena.
 The preliminary scientific findings of the authored chapters were presented at an

-· ~ X11 PREFACE American Geophysical Union symposium in Baltimore in June 1983.
+xii American Geophysical Union symposium in Baltimore in June 1983.
 In completing their chapters, the authors had the benefit of discussion at this symposium as well as the comments of several scientific referees.
-Ultimate responsibility for the individual chap- ters, however, rests with their authors.
+Ultimate responsibility for the individual chapters, however, rests with their authors.
 The Overview of the study summarizes the highlights of the chapters and formulates conclusions and recommendations.
 In preparing the Overview, the panel co-chairmen and the Geophysics Study Committee had the benefit of meetings that took place at the symposium and the comments of the panel of authors and other referees.
 Responsibility for the Overview rests with the Geophysics Study Committee and the co-chairmen of the panel.

-XIV CONTENTS 3.
-The Electrical Structure of Thunderstorms .
-Paul R. Krehbie!
-9. Charging Mechanisms in Clouds and Thunderstorms Kenneth V. K. Beard and Harry T. Ochs 10.
-Models of the Development of the Electrical Structure of Clouds ....
-Zen Levin and Israel Tour III.
-GLOBAL AND REGIONAL ELECTRICAL PROCESSES Il.
-Atmospheric Electricity in the Planetary Boundary Layer William A. HoppeZ, R. V. Anderson, and John C. Wi[Zett 12.
-Electrical Structure from 0 to 30 Kilometers ............
-Wolfgang Gringel, lames M. Rosen, and David I. Hofmann 13.
-Electrical Structure of the Middle Atmosphere George C. Reid 14.
+CONTENTS xiv 8.
+The Electrical Structure of Thunderstorms 90 Paul R. Krehbiel 9.
+Charging Mechanisms in Clouds and Thunderstorms 114 Kenneth V. K. Beard and Harry T. Ochs 10.
+Models of the Development of the Electrical Structure of Clouds 131 Zev Levin and Israel Tzur III.
+Global and Regional Electrical Processes 11.
+Atmospheric Electricity in the Planetary Boundary Layer 149 William A. Hoppel, R. V. Anderson, and John C. Willett 12.
+Electrical Structure from 0 to 30 Kilometers 166 Wolfgang Gringel, James M. Rosen, and David J. Hofmann 13.
+Electrical Structure of the Middle Atmosphere 183 George C. Reid 14.
 Upper-Atmosphere Electric-Field Sources 195 Arthur D. Richmond 15.
-The Global Atmospheric-Electrical Circuit Raymond G. Roble and Israel Tour . . . . . . . .
-16. Telluric Currents: The Natural Environment ant] Interactions with Man-made Systems 232 Louis J. Lanzerotti and Giovanni P. Gregori Index 259
+The Global Atmospheric-Electrical Circuit 206 Raymond G. Roble and Israel Tzur 16.
+Telluric Currents: The Natural Environment and Interactions with Man-made Systems 232 Louis J. Lanzerotti and Giovanni P. Gregori Index 259